Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

 ~

 When a sequence $\{\pi_n\}_n$ of proper distributions converges q-vaguely to an improper distribution, then $\lim_n\pi_n(K)=0$ for any compact $K$ \citep[Prop.
 2.11]{bidr2016}.
 The following lemma gives an apparently stronger, but in fact equivalent, result.
-It will be useful to establish the main result and to construct examples in Section \ref{section.exampleFAPvsqvague}.
+It will be useful to establish our main result and to construct examples in Section \ref{section.exampleFAPvsqvague} and 5.